maxtepkeev/django-db-parti/README.rst

 done for manageability, performance or availability reasons.
 If you are unsure whether you need partitioning or not, then you almost certainly don't need it.

-.. contents:: Table of contents
+.. contents:: Table of contents:

 Features
 --------